The Mcusta Zanmai Nakiri has a hammered mirror polish with Damascus layers. It includes a special Octagonal handle design that is unique.

 Fit and Finish

 The fit and finish are amazing on this knife.
 The heel and the spine are completely polished and rounded.
-The handle design is very ergonomic and is from a very good quility.
+The handle design is very ergonomic and is of very good quality.

 Final Conclusion and my Recommendation